 The second of two capstone courses in the CNSA curriculum that requires students to rely heavily upon the knowledge and skills acquired from their entire previous CNSA course experiences.
 This course also includes in-depth research and examination of selected network applications and the implementation of those applications in the enterprise.
-Students learn how to plan, configure, and administer the specified application(s), implement the application(s), document the installation(s), and train the appropriate users to use and administer the application(s).
+Students learn how to plan, to configure, and to administer the specified application(s); how to implement the application(s); how to document the installation(s); and how to train the appropriate individuals to use and administer the application(s).
 Prerequisites: CNSA 266 and CNSA 271